Dunkin’ Jelly Donut

 One Jelly Donut from Dunkin’ Donuts has 250 calories, 10 grams fat, 36 grams carbohydrates, and 4 grams protein.

-This is your complete overview of the calories, nutrition facts, and ingredients in a jelly donut from Dunkin’ Donuts.
-Don’t miss the section below on total sugars.
+This is your in-depth report of the calories, nutrition facts, and ingredients in a jelly donut from Dunkin’ Donuts.

 Calories